LisaHJung/O4B/README.md

 });
 ```

-3. Configure the tracing system to automatically generate traces and export data to the OpenTelemetry Collector:
+3. Configure the tracing system to automatically generate traces and export data to the OTel Collector:

 ```
 const sdk = new opentelemetry.NodeSDK({